Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Methodology

-\textbf{How can the results be used?} Using \autoref{alg:methodology_2}, researchers can effectively evaluate whether the high scores of ML techniques for vulnerability detection are specific to the testing datasets on which they were computed, or if they generalize to a slightly modified vulnerability detection setting.
-Specifically, for a selected technique researchers can answer the following questions: \begin{enumerate} \item Does the performance of my model generalize to a modified setting, which requires to distinguish vulnerabilities from their patches?
-Answer: The model can distinguish between vulnerabilities and their patches with performance $o_1$. \item Does training data amplification using semantic preserving transformation help my model to generalize to a modified vulnerability detection setting?
-Answer: On average, $o_3$ score points are gained by training data amplification. \end{enumerate}
+\textbf{How can the results be used?} Using \autoref{alg:methodology_2}, researchers can effectively evaluate whether the high scores of ML4VD techniques are specific to the testing datasets on which they were computed.
+Specifically, for a selected technique researchers can answer the following questions:

+\begin{enumerate} \item Does the performance of the selected ML technique generalize from a standard vulnerability detection dataset to a modified setting, which requires to distinguish vulnerabilities from their patches?
+Answer: The selected ML technique can distinguish between vulnerabilities and their patches with performance $output_{A2.2}$, compared to a score of $output_{A2.1}$ on the standard testing dataset. \item Does the performance of the selected ML technique generalize back to the standard vulnerability detection setting when it is explicitly trained to distinguish vulnerabilities from their patches?
+Answer: The selected ML technique achieves a score of $output_{A2.4}$ on the standard testing dataset, compared to a score of $output_{A2.3}$ in the modified setting. \end{enumerate}